descargarbot/twitter-video-scraper-login/README.md

     from twitter_video_scraper import TwitterVideoScraperLogin

     # set your username and password
-    your_username = 'your twitter username'
+    username = 'your twitter username'
-    your_password = 'your twitter password'
+    password = 'your twitter password'

     cookies_path = 'tw_cookies'